Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Worship the Lord, in holy attire; tremble before him, all the earth; say among the nations: The Lord is king, he governs the peoples with equity.

-«Return to Caesar what is Caesar's, and to God what is God's»
+“Repay to Caesar what belongs to Caesar and to God what belongs to God”

-As every other ruler, Caesar cannot exert an arbitrary power, because his power has been left to him in warrant; as the servants of the parable of the talents, that had to account to their Master for the use given to his money.
-In St. John's Gospel, Jesus tells Pilatus: «You would have no power over me if it had not been given to you from above» (Jn 19:10).
+As every other ruler, Caesar cannot exert an arbitrary power.
+Just as the servants of the parable of the talents had to account to their Master for the use given to his money, Caesar’s power derives from God.
+Thus, in St. John's Gospel, Jesus tells Pilate: “You would have no power over me if it had not been given to you from above” (Jn 19:11).
 Jesus does not want to appear as a political agitator.
 He simply put things right.

-Matthew 22:21 has, at times, been interpreted in the sense that Church should not “mix up in political life”, but mind only its salvific mission and faith.
-But this interpretation is totally false, because dealing with God’s matters does not mean to mind only the worship of the Church, but to be also concerned about men, who are God's children, and about man's justice.
-Pretending the Church does not move from the sacristy, while being deaf, blind and mute before the moral and human problems and abuses of our time, amounts to stealing from God what belongs to God. «Tolerance that only accepts God as a private opinion, but denies Him the public knowledge (...) is not tolerance, but hypocrisy» (Benedict XVI).
+Today’s Gospel reading has, at times, been understood to mean that the Church should not “interfere” in political life, but should only mind its salvific mission and matters of faith.
+However, this interpretation is totally false.
+Dealing with God’s matters does not mean to mind only the worship of the Church, but to be also concerned about all people –God's children– and about man's justice.
+Pretending the Church does not move from the sacristy, while being deaf, blind and mute before the moral and human problems and abuses of our time, amounts to stealing from God what belongs to God.
+“The tolerance that admits God as it were as a private opinion but refuses him the public domain... is not tolerance but hypocrisy” (Benedict XVI).